aalfson/marklet/README.md

 ## Demo

-For the moment, you can find a demo of the application here: [marklet](http://marklet.herokuapp.com/)
+For the moment, you can find a demo of the application here: [marklet](http://marklet.herokuapp.com/).
+You'll need to create an account and put your unique marklet bookmarklet in your tool bar to send links to the app.

 ## Description & Feature List: